alextownson/soft-sound/README.md

 [Suzuki TU250X Motorcycle](https://mtrracing.net/Motorcycles-Suzuki-TU250X-2019-Woonsocket-RI-b2c6b4e1-ecee-4cae-b442-a96e00844516)

 I wanted to create a retro-esque design because I learned about vintage analog synthesizers to create the controls.
 I chose the font [Filson Soft](https://fonts.adobe.com/fonts/filson) because I wanted something rounded to match the rounded look of the synth.

-## v2.1

-1. v2.0 of Soft Sound works on various desktop screen sizes however a huge oversight of mine was that it does not scale correctly for tablet/mobile.
-In my next release, I intend to correct the layout so that it can be used on mobile, tablet, and desktop.